-Whereas, the storm drain, dry utility and street systems are expected to remain similar for this Alternative as to what is required for the Reuse Plan.
+Whereas, the flood protection, storm drain, dry utility and street systems are expected to remain similar for this Alternative as to what is required for the Reuse Plan.
 This is largely due to the development footprint of this Alternative remaining consistent with the Reuse Plan.

-The decreases to the portions of the wastewater and potable water systems are estimated to reduce the backbone infrastructure construction cost by approximately \$2 million.
+The decreases to the portions of the wastewater and potable water systems and traffic mitigations associated with this Alternative are estimated to reduce the backbone infrastructure construction cost by approximately \$7.6 million.